asand3r/csv2ldap/README.md

 0000000987;Petrov;Petr;Petrovich;1068;646;;Engineer;Main division;Engineers department;0000000456
 ```

-If you seed to clear some user attribute or your CRM just hasn't it, leve it empty like exapmle above.
+If you need to clear some user attribute or your CRM just hasn't it, leve it empty like exapmle above.

 ## Config file mandatory options
 You must correct the config file before start.
 It has four mandatory options what you must feel anyway: